daliavi/linux-server-configuration/README.md

 CREATE DATABASE trivia OWNER catalog;
 ```

-- gave rights to the catalog user
+- granted privileges to the `catalog` user
 ```
 REVOKE CONNECT ON DATABASE trivia FROM PUBLIC;
 ```